namshi/coding-standards/php.md

 * Exclamation mark in (negating operator) MUST be prepended and followed with one whitespace

+## Structure
+* Add a single space after each comma delimiter;

+* Add a single space around operators (==, &&, ...);

+* Add a comma after each array item in a multi-line array, even after the last one;

+* Add a blank line before return statements, unless the return is alone inside a statement-group (like an if statement);

+* Use braces to indicate control structure body regardless of the number of statements it contains;

+* Define one class per file - this does not apply to private helper classes that are not intended to be instantiated from the outside and thus are not concerned by the PSR-0 standard;

+* Declare class properties before methods;

+* Declare public methods first, then protected ones and finally private ones.
+The exceptions to this rule are the class constructor and the setUp and tearDown methods of PHPUnit tests, which should always be the first methods to increase readability;

+* Use parentheses when instantiating classes regardless of the number of arguments the constructor has;

+* Exception message strings SHOULD be concatenated using sprintf.

 ## Class

 * Class names MUST be declared in [`StudlyCaps`](http://en.wikipedia.org/wiki/Studly_caps)